NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 Every measure in the project needs at least one measure option.
 You can create a measure option for a measure by:

 1. Clicking the __"Add Measure Option"__ button.
-This will add a column to the right side fo the grid for the measure.
+This will add a column to the right side of the grid for the measure.
 2. Change default arguments and __add in missing argument values__ for the first measure option.
-3. If you want to use one or more measure arguments as varaibles then
+3. If you want to use one or more measure arguments as variables then
     1. __click the "Variable" box__ for one or more measure arguments.
     2. __Add additional measure options__ with unique variable combinations.
-4. __Rename measure option names__ to meaningful name for better reporting and diagonstics.
+4. __Rename measure option names__ to meaningful name for better reporting and diagnostics.

 [comment]: # (remove this comment once change argument value issue is fixed.
 Item #63 on 2.0 google doc.)